HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/monitoring/monitor_helm_deployment_metrics.md

 |HAProxy|8404|/metrics|

 !!!important
     HCL Digital Experience 9.5 does not include a deployment of [Prometheus](https://prometheus.io/) or [Grafana](https://grafana.com/).
-Beginning with Container Update CF203, the metrics are enabled by default for the [DX 9.5 Helm chart](../../deployment/preparation/overview.md).
+The metrics are enabled by default for the [DX 9.5 Helm chart](../../deployment/preparation/overview.md).
 This exposes Prometheus-compatible metrics, which can be consumed by any common Prometheus installation.

 HCL DX 9.5 metrics are compatible with the following deployment and discovery types of Prometheus in [Kubernetes](https://kubernetes.io/) environments: